Cray-HPE/docs-csm/operations/node_management/Updating_Cabinet_Routes_on_Management_NCNs.md

     If the `csi` command is not available, then install it:

-    1. Ensure the `csm-sle-15sp2` RPM repo has been added to `ncn-m001`.
+    1. Ensure the `csm-sle-15sp2` RPM repository has been added to `ncn-m001`.

         ```bash
         zypper lr csm-sle-15sp2